mnguyen0226/deep_learning_augmentation/README.md

         ```

 ## Results & Comparisons
-- Results for training and validating ResNet9 on each image augmentation datasets can be found at: https://github.com/mnguyen0226/image-augmentation-dnn-performance/tree/main/train_results including:
+- Results for training and validating ResNet9 on each image augmentation datasets can be found at [here](https://github.com/mnguyen0226/image-augmentation-dnn-performance/tree/main/train_results) including:
     - "Accuracy vs Each Epoch" graphs.
     - "Learning Rate vs Batch Number" graphs.
     - "Loss Rate vs Each Epoch" graphs.